sruffner/djdev/README.md

 ## Background
-The Lisberger lab data portal ('sglportal') is a distributed application used to archive experimental data recorded in the lab in an underlying MySQL-esque MariaDB database, add or update metadata that helps describe and organize that data, explore and visualize trial response data from any archived experiment, and download datasets for derivative studies.
+The Lisberger lab data portal ('sglportal') is a distributed application used to archive experimental data recorded in the lab in an underlying MySQL-esque MariaDB database, along with "metadata" that help describe and organize the experimental data (behavioral and neuronal responses to visual stimuli).

+Any anonymous user to the portal website can freely explore lab datasets on the home page.
+Filter datasets by session, neural unit, research study, or recording date; view response plots for individual trials of the selected session or -- under certain circumstances --, aggregate responses across repeated presentations of a particular trial protocol.
+Registered users with 'download'-level access can selectively download datasets from any experiment session for derivate studies.
+Those with 'commit'-level access can also upload experimental sessions to the database, while 'admin'-level users can add/modify metadata tables, perform user management, and examine the contents of the portal's backup repository (hosted in an AWS S3 bucket provided by Duke IT Services).

 A test version of the portal is now live [on the Duke OpenShift cluster](https://braincerebellumdata-test.ocp.dhe.duke.edu/explore).
+[You must be inside the Duke firewall or on the VPN to access the site.]

 When an experiment session is committed to the portal database, the Maestro trial files and Omniplex PL2 file(s) in the session archive are preprocessed, and the behavioral and